Gus McLeod

-Gustavus A. McLeod (born 1954) is an American pilot and author whose exploits have been featured in reality television appearances.
+Gustavus A. McLeod (born September 9, 1954) is an American pilot and author whose exploits have been featured in reality television appearances.
 He was the first person to fly over the North Pole in an open-cockpit biplane.

 Biography

 McLeod grew up in Corinth, Mississippi, the son of a Methodist minister.
 McLeod is a 1976 graduate of The Catholic University of America in Washington, D.C.

-On April 17, 2000, he became the first person to fly over the North Pole in an open-cockpit biplane.
+On April 17, 2000, McLeod became the first person to fly over the North Pole in an open-cockpit biplane.

 McLeod is an entrepreneur who, in 2004, lived in Laytonsville, Maryland.
-However, in 2004 he was also reported to live in Gaithersburg, Maryland.
+However, he was also reported to live in Gaithersburg, Maryland that same year.

-He has a wife, Mary, and three children.
+McLeod and his wife, Mary, have three children.

 McLeod was featured in a four-column article in the Smithsonian in April 2003, because he planned to fly his "...Beech 18 solo from the South Pole to the North Pole, a 32,000 mile trip, in about two months".

 The UK aeronautic company Cobham plc reports in an employee newsletter dated June 2005 that McLeod is a former CIA chemist, and is currently a businessman based in Maryland.